Mouse Droppings: How to handle them?

 Where Should You Look For Mice Droppings?

-Mice are shy creatures and won’t do their business in the center of your living room.
+Mice are shy creatures and won’t do their business in the centre of your living room.
 The places to look for the excrements are the ones that contain food sources for the pest like inside your kitchen cabinets, pantries, and food stores.
 Mice tend to inhabit those areas because there are good nesting spots, too.
 So, if you spot any dark cylindrical droppings around these places, congratulations!
 You are the proud owner of a rodent hotel!
 Here are a few more places to look for mice signs:

 - Inside or on cupboard tops;